awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. After the command is complete, to monitor the new compliance status of your patched instances, in the navigation pane, choose **Compliance**\.

-For more information about using Systems Manager Documents to patch a managed instance, see[ About SSM documents for patching instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-ssm-documents.html) and [Running commands using Systems Manager Run command](https://docs.aws.amazon.com/systems-manager/latest/userguide/run-command.html) in the *AWS Systems Manager User Guide*\.
+For more information about using Systems Manager documents to patch a managed instance, see[ About SSM documents for patching instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-ssm-documents.html) and [Running commands using Systems Manager Run command](https://docs.aws.amazon.com/systems-manager/latest/userguide/run-command.html) in the *AWS Systems Manager User Guide*\.

 ## \[SSM\.3\] Instances managed by Systems Manager should have an association compliance status of COMPLIANT<a name="fsbp-ssm-3"></a>